ledesma-ivan/blog-flask/README.md

 `1.2. database/` : This folder contain the database we are going to use.

+`1.3. requirements.txt` : This file contains the libraries we are going to use

-`1.3. static/` : This folder contains the static files that we are going to use as for example the css.
+`1.4. static/` : This folder contains the static files that we are going to use as for example the css.

-`1.4. templates/` : This folder contains pages that are made with html.
+`1.5. templates/` : This folder contains pages that are made with html.